fma2/mars-rover/README.md

 - Position: It stores and manipulates the position of the rover.
 - Program: It contains the main method to launch the application

-There is also Direction enum with compass directions (values of NORTH, SOUTH, EAST, WEST).
+There is also a Direction enum with compass directions (values of NORTH, SOUTH, EAST, WEST).

 Assumptions: